Annual Renewal, Compliance, and Continuing Education

 • An instructional video on how to use the new payment and attestation functions of CIDCS.
 It is also available here.

-• All compliance requirements are outlined in the Compliance Requirements for Certified Court and Registered Interpreters.
+• All compliance requirements are outlined in the Compliance Requirements for Certified Court and Registered Interpreters (2025).

-In accordance with Government Code section 68562, all spoken language interpreters must meet annual renewal requirements to maintain their credentialed status as a California certified court or registered interpreter.
+California law (Government Code section 68562) says that all spoken language court interpreters must meet yearly renewal requirements to keep their certified or registered status.

 Minimum Continuing Education Requirements